-For example, if your workers are paid biweekly and earn 5 hours per period, they'll earn 5 hours every two weeks.
-They can use that time throughout the year, but if their time-off balance reach zero, they'll have to wait until the next pay period to be able to take time off again.
+For example, if your workers are paid biweekly and earn 5 hours per period, they'll receive 5 hours every two weeks.
+They can use that time throughout the year, but if their time-off balance reaches zero, they'll have to wait until the next pay period to be able to take time off again.

-If your team earns time off per year, they'll receive a set amount of hours each year.
+If your team earns time off per year, they'll receive a set number of hours each year.
 They'll receive this time in one lump sum on the day your policy starts over.

-For example, if your team earns 130 hours per year, and you're policy starts over on January 1, they'll receive 130 hours each year on January 1.
+For example, if your team earns 130 hours per year, and your policy starts over on January 1, they'll receive 130 hours each year on January 1.

-If your team earns time off per year, they'll receive a set amount of hours each year on the anniversary of their hire date.
+If your team earns time off per year, they'll receive a set number of hours each year on the anniversary of their hire date.